 This session will use materials from the Data Carpentry Data Organisation in Spreadsheets lesson Copyright (c) Data Carpentry) CC BY 4.0 Licence.

 Main Campus (Library L1 Training Room)

-Event Speaker/Organiser: Alison Nightingale Course Code: RP00534 Topic: Research data management Digital Capability: All UKPSF: All RDF: Target Audience: All
+Event Speaker/Organiser: Alison Nightingale Course Code: RP00534 Topic: Research data management UKPSF: All Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: All RDF: N/A Target Audience: All

 Download the iCal file to add this meeting to your Outlook calendar iCal